milesj/packemon/README.md

 Are you a library maintainer?
 Confused on how to build packages for consumers?
 Unsure of what tooling and plugins to use?
 What about CommonJS vs ECMAScript?
 TypeScript, JavaScript, or FlowType?
-Forget that headache and let Packemon do the heavy lifting for you!
+Forget that headache and let Packemon do the heavy lifting for you.
+No need to fiddle with Babel or Rollup configurations!

 Packemon will prepare each package for distribution by building with the proper tooling and plugins, provide sane defaults and configurations, verify package requirements, and much more!